-- 81. The Chair of the Authority, the Chair of a Committee and the Chief Executive are authorised to take urgent action in respect of matters which would normally be determined by the Authority or one of its Committees which arise between meetings.
-Such urgent action will be reported to the next meeting of Authority or Committee together with an explanation for the grounds of urgency. - 82.
-In all cases where the Chief Executive decides to take such urgent action, the Chair of the Authority and/or the Committee Chair will be given the opportunity and the responsibility for deciding whether to call a special meeting to determine the matters at issue. - 83.
-The Authority may appoint two or more Members authorised to act on its behalf on grounds of urgency and whose decision will be reported to the Authority as soon as possible thereafter.
-Likewise, a Committee may appoint two or more Committee Members authorised to act on its behalf on grounds of urgency and whose decisions will be reported to that Committee as soon as possible thereafter. - 84.
-Consultations with the Chair of the Authority and relevant Committee Chairs will be dealt with by the Authority Secretary in writing, explaining the reason for the urgent action and the necessary background information.
+- 79. The Chair of the Board, the Chair of a Committee and the Chief Executive are authorised to take urgent action in respect of matters which would normally be determined by the Board or one of its Committees which arise between meetings.
+Such urgent action will be reported to the next meeting of Board or Committee together with an explanation for the grounds of urgency. - 80.
+In all cases where the Chief Executive decides to take such urgent action, the Chair of the Board and/or the Committee Chair will be given the opportunity and the responsibility for deciding whether to call a special meeting to determine the matters at issue. - 81.
+The Board may appoint two or more Members authorised to act on its behalf on grounds of urgency and whose decision will be reported to the Board as soon as possible thereafter.
+Likewise, a Committee may appoint two or more Committee Members authorised to act on its behalf on grounds of urgency and whose decisions will be reported to that Committee as soon as possible thereafter. - 82.
+Consultations with the Chair of the Board and relevant Committee Chairs will be dealt with by the appropriate Executive Assistant in writing, explaining the reason for the urgent action and the necessary background information.